qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Multiplayer game client that does server-state-prediction (to reduce visible latency) need to rollback when prediction is invalidted by server's message.
 - CPU does branch prediction and speculative execution.
 If branch prediction fails or there is other failure, it internally rollback. ([Spectre vulnerability](https://en.wikipedia.org/wiki/Spectre_(security_vulnerability)) and [Meltdown vulnerability](https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability)) are caused by rollback not cancelling side effects in cache that can be measured in access speed).

+### Diffing

 In some places, we specify a new state and need to compute the mutation (diff).
 Examples:

 - Git.
 Compute diff based on file snapshots.
 The diff can then be manipulated (e.g. merging, rebasing, cherry-pick).
 - React.
 Compute diff from virtual data structure and apply to actual DOM.
 Sync change from virtual data structure to actual DOM.
 - Kubernetes.
 You configure what pods/volumes/... should exist.
 Kubernetes observes the diff between reality and configuration, then do actions (e.g. launch new pod, destroy pod) to cover the diff.

+### Replace calls with data

-Related: avoiding system calls and replacing calls with data can improve performance:
+[System calls are expensive](https://blog.codingconfessions.com/p/what-makes-system-calls-expensive).
+Replacing system calls with data can improve performance:

-- io_uring: after initial setup, IO operations no longer involve system call.
-Just writing to memory can dispatch IO tasks.
+- io_uring: allows submitting many IO tasks by writing into memory, then use one system call to submit them. [^io_uring_polling]
 - Graphics API: Old OpenGL use system calls to change state and dispatch draw call.
 New Graphics APIs like Vulkan, Metal and WebGPU all use command buffer.
-Operations are turned to data in command buffer.
+Operations are turned to data in command buffer, then one system call to submit many commands.

+[^io_uring_polling]: It's possible to use polling to fully avoid system call after initial setup, but with costs.

+### Mutate-by-recreate

+Mutate-by-recreate: Keep data immutable.
+Change it by recreating the whole data.

+In multi-threading, for read-heavy data, it's often beneficial to make only one reference to data structure atomically mutable, then make the referenced structure immutable.
+Updating recreates the whole data structure and atomically change the reference.
+This called read-copy-update (RCU) or copy-on-write (COW).

+In pure functional languages (e.g. Haskell), there is no direct way of mutating things.
+Mutation can only be simutated by recreating.

+### Conflict-free replicated data type

+[Conflict-free replicated data type (CRDT)](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type): The mutations can be combined, and the result doesn't depend on order of combining.
+It allows distributed system get eventual consistency without immediate communication.

+In CRDT, the operator of combining mutation $*$:

+- It must be commutative. $a * b = b * a$.
+The order of combinding doesn't matter.
+- It must be associative. $a * (b * c) = (a * b) * c$.
+The order of combining doesn't matter.
+- It must be idempotent: $a * a = a$.
+Duplicating a mutation won't affect result.
+(Idempotence is not needed if you ensure exactly-once delivery.)

+One simple kind of CRDT is last-write-wins.
+Each mutation is attached with a timestamp.
+The higher-timestamp ones override lower-timestamp ones.
+However it can cause data loss.

+### Bitemporal modelling

-Bitemporal modelling: Store two pieces of records.
+[Bitemporal modelling](https://en.wikipedia.org/wiki/Bitemporal_modeling): Store two pieces of records.
 One records the data and time updated to database.
 Another records the data and time that reflect the reality.
 (Sometimes the reality changes but database doesn't edit immediately.
 Sometimes database contains wrong informaiton that's corrected later.)

-Related: Mutate-by-recreate.
-Keep data immutable and only change one root reference.
-It can avoid data race issues under parallelism (copy-on-write, read-copy-update, reading old snapshot during mutation).

 ## Partial computation and multi-stage computation